Pass-Through Entity Tax Returns FAQs

 What event marks the “first filing” for a PTE that wants to elect for tax year 2024?

-If you do not make estimated payments, but you do file a request for extension on Form 510/511E, you make the irrevocable election on that the 510/511D.
+If you do not make estimated payments, but you do file a request for extension on Form Form 510/511E, you make the irrevocable election on Form 510/511E.

 If you do not make estimated payments or file a request for extension, you make the election by filing Form 511 as the year-end return.
-You “nonelect” by filing the 510.
+Conversley, you “nonelect” by filing the Form 510.

 An overpayment from a prior year that is applied to estimated payments for the following year is NOT an election or nonelection.
 The rules described above apply even when an overpayment from the previous tax year has been applied to the current tax year.